morganokpara/morganokpara.github.io/index.md

 **News**

+[2024.09] Our paper “[Understanding the Impact of Diet, Host Genetics and Early Life Interventions on Rumen Microbiome](https://njap.org.ng/index.php/njap/article/view/7354)” has been published by the Nigerian Journal of Animal Production!

 [2023.10] I am thrilled to join the [Microbial Communities and Habitats in Aquatic  Environments Laboratory (MiCHAEL)](https://sites.google.com/site/kkormas) at University of Thessaly in Greece as a Masters degree student!

 <div style="display: flex; max-width: 1000px; margin: auto; padding: 20px; font-family: sans-serif;">